Duration gap

+Measurement

-The difference between the duration of assets and liabilities held by a financial entity.
+Formally, the duration gap is the difference between the duration - i.e. the average maturity - of assets and liabilities held by a financial entity.

-Overview

-The duration gap is a financial and accounting term and is typically used by banks, pension funds, or other financial institutions to measure their risk due to changes in the interest rate.
-This is one of the mismatches that can occur and are known as asset–liability mismatches.

-Another way to define Duration Gap is: it is the difference in the price sensitivity of interest-yielding assets and the price sensitivity of liabilities (of the organization) to a change in market interest rates (yields).
+A related approach is to see the "duration gap" as the difference in the price sensitivity of interest-yielding assets and the price sensitivity of liabilities (of the organization) to a change in market interest rates (yields).

-The duration gap measures how well matched are the timings of cash inflows (from assets) and cash outflows (from liabilities).
+Under either, a gap can be beneficial or harmful, depending on where interest rates are headed.